 Meeting Place, Check-in & Group Briefing before departure:

-You will need to 'check-in' at our office in town of your departure 5:00pm the day before you depart.
-We will ask you to fill-up a registration form with your details and attend a briefing to meet your Expedition Leader and the rest of the group (For OPEN GROUP EXPEDITION).
-Group briefing will start at 6:00pm.
-Both of our offices are easy to find and both of the town is not that big that you cannot find us.
+You will need to 'check-in' at our office in town of your departure 8:00am to 8:00pm the day before your departure.
+We will ask you to fill-up a registration form with your details and attend a briefing to meet your Expedition Leader and the rest of the group (FOR 5DAYS AND 3DAYS TAO EXPERIENCE).
+Group briefing will start at 7:30am on the day of your scheduled departure.
+Both of our offices are easy to find and both of the towns is not that big that you cannot find us.

 TAO EL NIDO OFFICE: Tao House, National Road Barangay Corong Corong.